diced/zipline-docs/docs/api/upload.md

 - `file[i]: size too big` - The file at index `i` is too big.
 - `file[i]: no filename` - The file at index `i` has no filename.
 - `file[i]: disabled extension recieved: ext` - The file at index `i` has a disabled extension.
+- `file[i]: filename already exists: filename` - The file at index `i` has a filename that already exists.
+This is only possible if the `X-Zipline-Filename` header is set.

 ### <APIBadge type="401" /> Forbidden (JSON)